DIASENGUPTA/Stress-Detection/README.md

 ## Citation
 If you use this code, please cite the following paper:

-  Stress Detection: A Predictive Analysis.
+Stress Detection: A Predictive Analysis/

-  Sengupta, Kathakoli.
+Sengupta, Kathakoli/

-  2021 Asian Conference on Innovation in Technology (ASIANCON),2021.
+2021 Asian Conference on Innovation in Technology (ASIANCON),2021/ doi={10.1109/ASIANCON51346.2021.9544609}.

-  doi={10.1109/ASIANCON51346.2021.9544609}.